 \subsubsection{Pose Initialization Scheme}

-During training, each training sample must be initialized with an accurate estimate of the state (and state covariance) at the initial timestep.
-With supervised training, this step is trivial: the filter is initialized with the initial pose ground truth.
-Since ground truth information is not available in the self-supervised loss formulation, initialization is more complicated.
-Instead of using ground truth, we initialize the training samples using the most recent pose estimate from our hybrid VIO system.
-The pose estimates for all training sequence frames are generated at the start of every epoch, and remain fixed in each epoch.
-As training progresses, the pose estimate improves, so the initialization accuracy increases.
-The increase in initialization accuracy allows the training to converge further.
+During training, each sample must be initialized with an accurate estimate of the state (and state covariance) at the first time step.
+When using supervised training, this condition is trivial to enforce: the filter is initialized with the ground truth first pose.
+Since ground truth information is not available in the self-supervised loss formulation, we initialize the training samples using the most recent pose estimate from our hybrid VIO system instead.
+The pose estimates for all training sequence frames are generated at the start of every epoch, and remain fixed for each epoch.
+As training progresses, the pose estimates improve, so the initialization accuracy increases.
+This increase in initialization accuracy allows the training to converge further.

 To ensure a reasonable initialization for the first epoch, pose estimates are generated using a pretrained \textit{unscaled} egomotion network, which we trained using the self-supervised losses from \Cref{sec:depth_and_ego}.
-To enable a metrically scaled pose initialization, a scale parameter $\lambda$ is augmented to the end of the state (similar to \cite{li2020thesis}).
-The continuous time dynamics model for the scale is $\dot{\lambda}=0$, and error state is $\delta \dot{\lambda}=0$.
-Within the measurement model, $\lambda$ is used to align the translation scales in $\epsilon_r$ through $\rMeas - \lambda \mathbf{r}^{c_{k+1}c_k}_{c_k}$.
+To enable a metrically scaled pose initialization, a scale parameter $\lambda$ is augmented to the end of the state vector (similar to \cite{li2020thesis}).
+The continuous time dynamics model for the scale is $\dot{\lambda}=0$ and error state is $\delta \dot{\lambda}=0$.
+The scale factor is applied to the IMU translation state, through $\lambda \Vector{r}_{r_k}^{v_{k+1} r_k}$, prior to computing $\Vector{\epsilon}_r$ within the measurement model.
 The rotation measurement is unchanged.
-The measurement Jacobian becomes:
+The measurement Jacobian becomes